 Welcome to Galactablog.

-I founded Galactablog when I was living in Beirut, Lebanon where I was a breastfeeding mother myself and working as a Lactation Specialist.
+I founded Galactablog when I was living in Lebanon. where I was a breastfeeding mother working as a Certified Lactation Specialist.
 In Lebanon, initiation rates are high and nearly all new mothers attempt to breastfeed, however, very few continue to exclusively breastfeed and even fewer persist for the WHO recommended 6 month period.
 Mixed feeding is not only common but a pervasive public health issue as nearly all water sources are contaminated and poverty has forced many to “stretch” and skimp on formula.

 In Lebanon, like the rest of the Middle Eastern region, women want to breastfeed, but breastfeeding information, encouragement and support is sorely lacking.
-This phenomenon is not just pertinent to the Middle East, but in many other parts of the world, where Lactation Specialists and mothers have to make do with what we have, or even “MacGyver” our own breastfeeding aids in times of need – particularly when we don’t have Amazon or Target.
+This phenomenon is not just pertinent to the Middle East, but in many other parts of the world, where Lactation Specialists and mothers have to make do with what we have, or even “MacGyver” our own breastfeeding aids in times of need – particularly when we don’t have Amazon or Target to fall back on.

 This is how the idea of Galactablog was born.
 I know Lactation Professionals all over the world have knowledge, information and tricks of the trade to share.
 I created Galactablog to be a venue for Lactation Professionals and those aspiring-to-be to share their information, resources, latest evidence-based research, and their recommendations, and tricks and tips.
 The goal is that together we can create a wide array of breastfeeding resources that are accessible in many different capacities and to diverse populations worldwide.
 Through this, we can not only help each other grow as professionals, we can also form a community that will help benefit breastfeeding families across the globe.